getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 **Proposal**

-The current subquery solution is the appropriate way to scan our dataset.
+Our current subquery solution works very well.
 However, there are escape hatches which require us to issue an aggregation query over the whole dataset.
 Those escape hatches should be closed.

 - Remove ability to filter and sort by aggregated values (e.g. count_errors, activity_score).
 - Remove ability to filter by negation values which change (e.g. urls).